kamranvat/scipy-project/README.md

     `pip install -r packages.txt`

+**Warning / known issue:** The training part of the code has been developed and tested using Ubuntu (and it works).
+However, it causes an issue if executed under Windows (being unable to save/load any files).
+With Windows, you can still generate the visualization for the results, as the repository contains .csv files.
+Apart from that, a non-Windows device is unfortunately among the requirements.
+If, for testing, you need to run the code on a Windows PC, please contact us, and we will figure something out.

 ## Usage

 The core functionality of the project is the ability to train a set of models for an agent in the CartPole-v1 environment, and to display the results.